ezzabuzaid/tiny-injector/docs/examples/express.md

 });
 ```

-* Create top level express middleware that will make Scoped service possiple for each request
+* Create top level express middleware that will create new context for each request.

 ```typescript
 application.use((req, res, next) => {